claus-e-andersen/clanTopas/README.md

 library(clanTools)
 ```

-plus the stringr and dplyr packages.
+plus the stringr and dplyr packages:

 ```
 library(stringr)